curran/dataviz-course-2018/README.md

 Feel free to use any of this material for your own teaching or work!

+If you appreciate my work and this free content, please consider backing this [Kickstarter campaign for VizHub 2.0](https://www.kickstarter.com/projects/curran/vizhub-20-a-data-visualization-platform) as a way to say "thank you".
+Thank you!

 ## Week 1
  * [Data Visualization 2018 Course Overview - YouTube (8 min)](https://www.youtube.com/watch?v=4e3NF8ez95w&list=PL9yYRbwpkykvOXrZumtZWbuaXWHvjD8gi)
    * [Slides for Data Visualization 2018 Course Overview - Google Drive](https://docs.google.com/presentation/d/1M4Ndoa_rbCZO5uNurD4slJc3yOFXgzZbQ9c1-MYICrI/edit?usp=sharing)